 I have an innate sense of adventure and exploration, and mountaineering is one of the few things left a person can do that satisfies both of these qualities.
 I've always wanted to climb a mountain, and since I moved from Chicago to western Washington, Rainier has been beckoning me - when it isn't obscured by rain!
 So it only makes sense to partner with the ALA (a chicago based charity), to summit the tallest mountain in Washington and the Cascade range.
 With your support, the ALA will train and guide me safely on my way to the summit.

-I also wanted to do this climb in support for my wife's grandfather Arnie, who is currently suffering from IPF (Idiopathic Pulmonary Fibrosis) - a form of lung disease where the lungs become stiff and scarred.
-It is heart breaking to see such a hard working man reduced by a disease we are contributing to with our impetuous actions.
-Having never been a smoker, I have no doubt that unsafe air conditions while working contributed to the disease.
+I also wanted to do this climb in memory of my wife's grandfather Arnie, who passed away January this year from IPF (Idiopathic Pulmonary Fibrosis) - a form of lung disease where the lungs become stiff and scarred.
+It was heart breaking to see such a hard working man reduced by a disease we are contributing to with our impetuous actions.
+He was never a smoker, so I have no doubt that unsafe air conditions while working contributed to the disease.
 We can do better than this.

-Please, help me reach my dream by helping the ALA fight lung disease - any contribution helps!
+Please consider donating to help the ALA fight lung disease - any contribution helps!